Confederate Monument of Bowling Green: Description

 The monument is made of white limestone that was locally acquired.
 It cost $1,500 to build, attained by a subscription drive that ran from 1875 until the monument's dedication on May 3, 1876.
 The obelisk stands thirty feet tall, and is draped by a carved Confederate flag.
 A bas-relief of a painting popular in the Reconstruction-South, Henry Mosler's "Lost Cause", which typified the devastation of the U.S. Civil War between the Union army and the Confederate army, was placed on the front of the monument.
 Different reliefs are on other sides of the monument.

+The carving that depicts Mosler's painting is signed "SMITH & BROEG," which appears in the plaque's lower right corner (not visible in the gallery image).
+The stonemason Hugh F. Smith (1825–1897), based in Bowling Green, also had a partial interest in the White Stone Quarry from which the stone was mined.
+Other grave markers located in Fairview Cemetery and signed by Smith include stones for the Spindler family, John Hess, and C.P.
+Snell.

 Statues of cannons pointed straight up are twenty feet away from each corner of the main monuments, and are eight feet tall.
 Cannonballs are depicted around the base of the cannon monuments.

 A marker describing the monument lies in front of the monument, beside the cemetery road.
 The marker contains a factual error, saying that Thomas Hines was unable to make it to the dedication due to dying before then.
 In actuality, Hines would not die for another twenty-two years; his grave is in the same cemetery.
-Another problem with the marker is that it gives Henry Mosler's name as Thomas Moseler.
+Another problem with the marker is that it gives Henry Mosler's name as Henry Moseler.

-Surrounding the monument are the graves of seventy Confederate soldiers, some of them unidentified.
+Surrounding the monument are the graves of more than seventy Confederate soldiers, some of them unidentified.